About | Questions | Mailing lists | Download | Extensions | Models | Online demo | Release history | FAQ

 and ACE named entity corpora, and as a result the models are fairly robust

 You can look at a Powerpoint Introduction to NER and the Stanford NER package [ppt] [pdf] or the FAQ, which has some information on training models.
 Further documentation is provided in the included README and in the javadocs.

 Stanford NER is available for download, licensed under the GNU General Public License (v2 or later).
 Source is included.
 The package includes components for command-line invocation, running as a server, and a Java API.
 Stanford NER code is dual licensed (in a similar manner to MySQL, etc.).
 Open source licensing is under the full GPL, which allows many free uses.
-For distributors of proprietary software, commercial licensing with a ready-to-sign agreement is available.
-If you don't need a commercial license, but would like to support maintenance of these tools, we welcome gift funding.
+For distributors of proprietary software, commercial licensing is available.
+If you don't need a commercial license, but would like to support maintenance of these tools, we welcome gifts.

 There is also a list of Frequently Asked Questions (with answers!).
 Additional questions, feedback, and bug reports/fixes can be sent to our mailing lists.